-Hidden treasures, health products can be found inside local ‘nest’ - Port Arthur News
+Hidden treasures, health products & whole lot more found inside The Crow’s Nest - Port Arthur News

 Inside the Nest

 The Crow’s Nest offers a variety of antiques, health and beauty products, religious and spiritual jewelry, bed sprays, wax melts, candles and other items to turn any house into a true home.

 Handmade wreaths are unique as each is handmade using local vines instead of store-bought bases.
 And during the fall, the store carries Bethany Lowe pieces.

-“They will make these pieces for a few years and discontinue them so they increase in value.”
+“They will make these pieces for a few years and discontinue them so they increase in value,” Manuel said.

 There is also a garden center behind the shop with windchimes, planters, rain chains and other items to dress up the outdoors.

 “There’s a lot of things that are unique,” Manuel said.
 “I try hard not to carry anything that you can just go to Hobby Lobby and find.
 It’s a great little gift shop if someone is wanting to find something special or different.”

-Local man rises from addition to minister, produces Christian book along the way
+PHOTO GALLERY — Students get started on first day across Nederland ISD